marvasgit/kubestatewatch/README.md

 </div>

 There are basically two kind of notifications:
-**notifications for UPDATED items** The whole idea behind is to track the **usefull** differences made on the items we watch, ignoring things like metadata changes, status changes, etc. Not only a simple msg that something was changed.
+- **notifications for UPDATED items** The whole idea behind is to track the **usefull** differences made on the items we watch, ignoring things like metadata changes, status changes, etc. Not only a simple msg that something was changed.
-**notifications for ADDED/DELETED items** this is the original idea behind kubewatch, to track the added/deleted items and notify about them.
+- **notifications for ADDED/DELETED items** this is the original idea behind kubewatch, to track the added/deleted items and notify about them.

+The usecase we are mainly intrested is the first one.
+We want to track the changes made on the items we watch (mainly deployments,rs,hpa,configmaps), and get notified about any changes made on them.
+Image you have a cluster with many namespaces, with different shareholders.
+You want to track any changes made to the watched items, without using CI/CD pipelines (using kubectl, lens, k9s etc.).
+You want to get notified about such changes, and you want to see the diff of the changes.
+This is what diffwatcher is for.
 # Latest image

 ```